openfoodfacts/openfoodfacts-infrastructure/docs/mongodb.md

 ```
 /var/log/mongodb/mongod.log
 {
+   # keep 7 files (one week)
    rotate 7
+   # every day
    daily
+   # min file size
    size 100M
+   # no problem if it does not yet exists
    missingok
+   # create it if needed with owner mongodb
    create 0600 mongodb mongodb
+   # compress only old file (as switch is not immediate)
    delaycompress
+   # but compress old archives
    compress
+   # the postrotate tells mongo to change log
+   # Be sure to have processManagement.pidFilePath set to this path in mongod.conf
+   # and that folder exists and is owned by mongodb
    sharedscripts
    postrotate
      /bin/kill -SIGUSR1 $(cat /var/run/mongodb/mongod.pid)